Simple Meditation Techniques for Beginners

 • Breath: Let your body breathe naturally with abdomen.
 Also allow refreshing natural pause between inhalation and exhalation whenever possible.

-• Review: writing down or sharing your practice experience with others. (e.g. how you did and what you learned about yourself.)
+• Learning: Learn from meditation experiences by writing down and/or sharing your practice experience with others. (e.g. how you did and what you learned, particularly about yourself.)

 Common Mistakes